Spring Break for Families

 - Jacksonville Zoo and Gardens

 Enjoy the petting zoo, train, splash zone, playground, and butterfly garden!
-Visit Jacksonville Zoo and Gardens exhibit, The African Forest, this Spring Break and learn all about the animals that now reside there.
+Visit the Jacksonville Zoo and Gardens exhibit, The African Forest, this Spring Break and learn all about the animals that now reside there.
 The Bonobo’s, Colobus guereza, Western Lowland Gorilla, Lemurs, Mandrills, and Siamangs all have new enclosures for visitors to observe and watch them in their new environment.

 - Sweet Pete’s